-Your daughter’s boyfriend overdosed.
-For the family, this opioid epidemic is like living in active combat.
-Death is within striking distance.
-It colors every day, every moment.
+Your daughter’s boyfriend’s recent overdose puts death within striking distance.
+Indeed, it colors every day and every moment.
 It can make family members act protectively.
 It’s hard to avoid policing, and thus taking on the responsibility for the drug use.
 Where’s the line?

 A membership at Allies in Recovery brings you into contact with experts in the fields of recovery and treatment for drug and alcohol issues.
 Our learning platform introduces you to CRAFT and guides you through the best techniques for unblocking the situation.
 Together we will move your loved one towards recovery.
 Learn more here.